SEI-R-2-22/u2_full_stackathon/README.md

 We'll be utilizing Express to display our react app once we deploy.
 We'll cover these steps on the final day with a guided deployment walkthrough.

-In preparation for deployment, you should have a `client` folder containing your React app.
-And your base project folder should contain your server code.
+In preparation for deployment, you should have a `client` folder containing your React app and a seperate `server` folder containing your Express app.

 The folder structure should look like this:

 ```
 .
-├── README.md
 ├── client
+|   |-- README.md
 │   ├── package.json
 │   ├── public
 │   │   ├── favicon.ico